U. S. Securities and Exchange Commission

 Prior to the Share Exchange, the Company was a shell company as defined in Rule 12b-2 under the Exchange Act.
 As a result of the transactions under the Exchange Agreement, the Company ceased to be a shell company.

 RQS United is a holding company incorporated on November 4, 2022 in the Republic of Seychelles.
 RQS United has no substantive operations other than holding 90% of the outstanding share capital of its subsidiary, Roshing, which was incorporated on June 22, 2011 in Hong Kong, is principally engaged in global logistics services.
-Less than 4% of its revenue for the nine months ended April 30, 2024 was derived from other business lines: sales of electronic device hardware components, development of logistics software and websites, technical consulting, and software maintenance.
+In addition, less than 6% of its revenue for the six months ended January 31, 2024 was derived from sales of electronic device hardware components, development of logistics software and websites, technical consulting, and software maintenance.
 Roshing’s business is primarily carried out in Hong Kong.

 NOTE 2 – SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES